-When was the last time you actually entertained the idea of buying something in a phone call with a telemarketer?
-1995?
-Never?
-Well, the numbers don’t lie: the days of intrusive messages and stale marketing tactics are long gone.
+The numbers don’t lie: the days of intrusive messages and stale marketing tactics are long gone.
 Marketers and salespeople have understood that pitching and using outbound tactics aren’t the only way to land leads or customers.

-“Consumers” turned out to be thinking creatures.
+As it turns out, “consumers” are thinking creatures.
 They like to think for themselves and definitely don’t like to be sold to.
 Surprising, right?
 That’s when Hubspot came up with a solution: inbound marketing.
 This methodology focuses on creating valuable and helpful content that could be discovered by these thinking creatures called consumers.
 Inbound marketing is about pulling customer prospects toward a business through the use of digital tools like blogging, search engine optimization, and social media.

 It’s about time PR comes to this realization too.
 Cold calling, email bombarding, and ‘spray and pray’ methods for pitching are no longer working.
-Just like "consumers", Journalists are also (very critical) thinking creatures.
+Just like "consumers", journalists are also (very critical) thinking creatures.
 They are not passively publishing whichever press release finds its way to their inbox.
 Journalists today are actively searching for their stories.
 They find these stories through research or through a close network of friends or thought leaders.

 We won’t say outbound sales are dead.
 Not yet, anyway.
 But we do argue that if you want a strong influx of new potential customers, there are certain things you can pick up from inbound marketing to increase your chances of getting published.

 The inbound marketing methodology was originally developed by Hubspot, a popular marketing automation tool.
 The three stages of the inbound methodology consist of attracting prospective customers through valuable content, engaging them in meaningful conversations, and finally, delighting them once they’ve become a customer.